elidub/equiv-neural-rendering/blogpost.md

 - MugsHQ: a dataset of mugs based on the mugs ShapeNet class with an added background environment
 - 3D mountains: a dataset of mountain landscapes

-Results similar to the chairs were reported in the other datasets, with some variations due to the specific challenges of each one.
+Results similar to the chairs were reported on the other datasets, with some variations due to the specific challenges of each one.
 For example, the mountains contain extremely complex geometric information, which severly limits the detail of the novel view synthesis.
 Instances of these are shown in Figure 5.

 <p align="center">
    <img src="src/imgs/figs/chairs.png"> </br>